- Publication 542 - Introductory Material

 Any other method authorized by the Internal Revenue Code.

 A corporation must figure its taxable income on the basis of a tax year.
 A tax year is the annual accounting period a corporation uses to keep its records and report its income and expenses.
-Generally, corporations can use either a calendar year or a fiscal year as its tax year.
+Generally, a corporation can use either a calendar year or a fiscal year as its tax year.
 Unless special rules apply, a corporation generally adopts a tax year by filing its first federal income tax return using that tax year.
 For more information, see Pub.
 538.

 A corporation should keep its records for as long as they may be needed for the administration of any provision of the Internal Revenue Code.
 Usually records that support items of income, deductions, or credits on the return must be kept for 3 years from the date the return is due or filed, whichever is later.
 Keep records that verify the corporation's basis in property for as long as they are needed to figure the basis of the original or replacement property.